Mercury-Atlas 9: Mission highlights

 When Cooper boarded Faith 7 at 6:36 AM on the morning of May 14, he found a little gift that had been left for him.
-Alan Shepard, knowing that Cooper would have a new version of the urine containment device that Shepard did not have on his Mercury-Redstone 3 flight (forcing him to relieve himself during a long countdown hold), had left behind a toilet plunger as a joke.
+Alan Shepard, knowing that Cooper would have a new version of the urine containment device that Shepard did not have on his Mercury-Redstone 3 flight (forcing him to relieve himself during a long countdown hold), had left behind a suction-cup pump as a joke.
 Instructions on the handle said, "Remove Before Launch".
 The gift did not make the trip.
 Neither did Cooper that day.
 Various problems with radar in Bermuda and the diesel engine that rolled back the gantry caused the launch to be cancelled until May 15.